kbullaughey/lstm-play/00-toy.md

 In the above plot, the inputs are marked by the three blue triangles at the bottom.
 The output we're trying to predict is the red dotted line at z.
 The inputs are derived by adding two points evenly spaced below z, computing their corresponding f(z) values and adding some noise.

+Instead of having just one point a = f(z), we have a vector values, (a, b, c), where we know that these must have been produced by some f(z), f(z-1), f(z-2).
+This problem is much easier.
+We can illustrate using a similar figure to one above.
+In this next figure, the grayscale intensity is the Euclidean distance between (f(z), f(z-1), f(z-2)) and (f(z'), f(z'-1), f(z'-2)).
-We can now consider the similarity of input vectors to each other.
-Now the diagonal is much more promenant.
-The sequential information is clearly helping:
+Now the diagonal is much more promenant and the sequential information is clearly helping.

 <div class="standard-image">
   <img src="{{"/assets/toy/figure_4b-1.png" | prepend: site.baseurl }}">